 γ= Lg(R10/R100) /Lg (100/10) =Lg(R10/R100)

-A photoresistor is a resistor made of a semiconductor material whose
+A photoresistor is a resistance made of a

-to make photoresistors of different shapes and areas.
-Photoresistor is
+illuminance.
+This feature is used to make photoresistors of different

 Good spectral characteristics

 Photoresistors are less light-sensitive devices than photodiodes or phototransistors: the two latter components are true semiconductor devices, while a photoresistor is a passive component and does not have a PN-junction.
 The photoresistivity of any photoresistor may vary widely depending on ambient temperature, making them unsuitable for applications requiring precise measurement of or sensitivity to light photons.

 Photoresistors come in many types.
 Inexpensive cadmium sulfide cells can be found in many consumer items such as camera light meters, clock radios, alarm devices (as the detector for a light beam), nightlights, outdoor clocks, solar street lamps and solar road studs, etc.